-A world-class military museum complex from humble beginnings on Fredericksburg’s Main Street since 1971.
+The National Museum of the Pacific War is a world-class military museum complex with humble beginnings on Fredericksburg’s Main Street.

 About The Museum

 The National Museum of the Pacific War honors the millions of Americans who stood for freedom and democracy and to defeat the enemy in World War II's Asiatic-Pacific Theater World War II.

 Spread across six acres, the Museum complex encompasses more than 50,000 square feet of indoor exhibits, state‐of‐the‐art archives and collections, and interactive media presentations, in addition to outdoor exhibits and memorials.